iExecBlockchainComputing/documentation-tools/documentation/tools/dataprotector/methods/fetchgrantedaccess.md

 ***authorizedApp (optional)***

 Optional filter to restrict the results to include only authorizations for the specified application.

 *type* - String representation of ethereum address or ENS name (Ethereum Name Service)

+{% hint style="info" %}
+If you specified an application whitelist when using [`grantAccess`](./grantaccess.md), you must specify that same whitelist address when using this filtering option.
+The `fetchGrantedAccess` method does not check against whitelist smart contracts when aggregating results.
+If you granted authorization to a whitelist but specify an application address for the `authorizedApp` parameter, you will not receive any results unless you *also* explicitly granted access to that application address.
+{% endhint %}

 ***authorizedUser (optional)***